anders94/disruptor/README.md

 it out to all the nodes it knows are alive.
 That node, acting as master, will collect all the results and feed them back to the requestor.

-I am currently working on the design for this.
-Please get in touch if you would like to contribute.

 Author
 ------
 **Anders Brownworth**